1997–98 South Pacific cyclone season: Tropical Cyclone Lusi

 On October 4, a cyclonic circulation became evident within an area of convection, that was located about 500 km to the southeast of Yaren in Nauru.
 Over the next few days the system moved southwards, towards the upper subtropical ridge while outflow gradually developed further.
 During October 8, the system was classified as a tropical depression as the system rapidly developed further, before the JTWC initiated advisories on the depression and designated it as Tropical Cyclone 02P.
 The FMS subsequently named the depression Lusi during the next day, as the system had intensified into the earliest tropical cyclone since 1970, while located about 1020 km to the northwest of Port Vila, Vanuatu.
 Over the next few days, Lusi moved towards the south-southeast, taking a so-called "gentleman's track" between Vanuatu and Fiji.

 During October 10, the JTWC reported that Lusi had peaked with 1-minute sustained wind speeds of 60 kn, while the system was located about 570 km to the northwest of Port Vila, Vanuatu.
 The FMS subsequently followed suit during the next day and estimated peak 10-minute sustained wind speeds of 55 kn which made it a category 2 tropical cyclone.
 After it had peaked in intensity Lusi started to weaken in an area of cooler sea surface temperatures, while vertical wind shear increased because of a mid-level trough and strong north-westerlies.
 During October 12, Lusi degenerated into an extratropical cyclone, before the remnants were last noted to the northeast of New Zealand.
 There was no impact caused by Lusi on any island, however, widespread heavy rainfall and gale-force winds were reported on several Fijian Islands.

+Tropical Depression 03P

+On October 26, the FMS reported that a tropical depression had developed about 160 nmi to the west of the Fijian dependency of Rotuma.
+During that day, as the system moved south-westwards a central dense overcast became apparent in satellite imagery, before the JTWC initiated advisories and designated the system as Tropical Cyclone 03P.
+Within their first advisory, the JTWC noted that atmospheric convection associated with the system had fluctuated considerably over the last few days and that moderate to strong upper-level winds was creating significant vertical windshear over the system.
+As a result, they estimated that the system had peaked with 1-minute sustained winds of 35 kn, despite estimates of 45 kn being reached via the Dvorak Technique.
+Over the next day, the systems original low level circulation center slowly weakened and became indistinguishable from the surrounding atmospheric convection, before a new center developed to the northeast of the old centre.
+Deep convection had developed around this new centre, however, the convection did not persist as the system was located in a region of strong vertical windshear, before the depression dissipated to the northwest of Fiji during October 28.